Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Jimbo-Miwa Lax pair for Painlev e

 In particular taking $q_0 \rightarrow 0$ in \eqref{res1} we can verify that this result holds for $g=2$ and $g=3$.
 Theorem \ref{propo3} and equation \eqref{eq:FgJM-and-inftyA} also imply the following:

 Note that a path connecting $\infty_A$ and $\infty_{B, C}$ never exists when $\theta = 0$ since the equation \eqref{y0JM} defining $q_0(t)$ splits in that case.
-This is consistent with the fact that the r.h.s. of the last equation blows up when $\theta\to 0$.
+This is consistent with the fact that the r.h.s. of \eqref{eq:int-sigma-Bernoulli} blows up when $\theta\to 0$.